Call for Code

 Founder statement

-“Call for Code was built through extraordinary collaboration.
-In its founding chapter, IBM joined United Nations Human Rights and The Linux Foundation to help establish a global platform where developers could apply technology to the world’s most pressing challenges.
+"Call for Code was built through extraordinary collaboration.
+IBM, United Nations Human Rights, and The Linux Foundation created a global platform where developers could apply their skills to the world's most pressing challenges — and over eight years, it grew into the largest developer mobilization of its kind.

-Today, as artificial intelligence becomes embedded in the systems that shape our societies, the responsibility to build technology that serves humanity has never been greater.
+Today, AI is embedded in the systems that govern our societies — healthcare, justice, finance, public infrastructure.
+The responsibility to build technology that serves humanity has never been greater.
+The cost of getting it wrong has never been higher.

 Questions & Answers